LaxarJS/laxar/docs/manuals/writing_compositions.md

 [« return to the manuals](index.md)

 Although inheritance brings a bit of organization into pages, for bigger applications with many widgets on a page this may not be sufficient. *Compositions* are here to help you.

 Preliminary readings:

 * [LaxarJS Core Concepts](../concepts.md)
 * [Writing Pages](writing_pages.md)

+## When to Use Compositions

-Very often most of a base page fits for all pages but some small things need to be adjusted for some of the pages that could otherwise be reused throughout the application.
+Often, a base page *almost works* for all extending pages but some small things need to be adjusted per page, in order to be reused throughout the application.
-Another use case is to enable the reuse of a bundle of widgets multiple times within one page, each time only with some different configuration.
+Another scenario is reusing a set of widgets multiple times on a single page, each time with slightly different configuration.

+## Composition Basics

 All of this can be achieved by using compositions.
-The idea behind compositions is, that they provide a widget like interface regarding their addition to a page (or another composition) and the internals of a page fragment, bundling some widgets and other compositions.
+The idea behind compositions is that they combine a *widget-like interface* on the outside with the internals of a *page definition*.
+The widget-like interface, including a feature configuration schema, allows compositions to be embedded and parameterized by regular pages, or even by other compositions.
+The page-like internal structure allows compositions to bundle and pre-configure several widgets and even other compositions.
-A composition thus has two basic properties: `areas`, like a page and `features` like a widget.
+A composition definition thus has two basic properties: `features` (like a widget) and `areas` (like a page).
 A third more advanced property, namely `mergedFeatures`, will be explained later.

-Instead we will start with the simple `popup_composition` we referenced above:
+Let us start with a simple `popup_composition`:

+TODO: quick explanation on `axRole` and `format`

 ```JSON
 {